 Here is an example:

-One specialized credential you might see (and that I have) is the PMH-C, which stands for Certified Perinatal Mental Health Professional.
+One specialized credential you might see (and that I have) is the PMH-C. This stands for Certified Perinatal Mental Health Professional.
 Someone with this credential has completed a minimum of 20 hours of post-graduate training in perinatal mental health issues, has at least 2 years experience working specifically with perinatal clients, and has passed a qualifying exam.
-But, someone without this credential may still have taken specialized perinatal training and have extensive experience in working with perinatal issues.
-So seeing that someone has an additional credential in a specialty area can reassure you that they do have additional training and experience.
-But don’t rule anyone out if they don’t have a certain credential.
-If there is someone you’re interested in working with, you can just ask them about their training and experience in a certain area.
+But, someone without this credential may still have taken specialized perinatal training.
+They also may have extensive experience in working with perinatal issues.

-So the bottom line about credentials is that as long as the therapist is licensed in the state where you live, the letters after a therapist’s name are not nearly as important as if they have additional training and experience in working with the specific issues you are wanting to work on, and then if they have training and experience in using whichever therapy modality you are interested in.
+So the bottom line about credentials is that as long as the therapist is licensed in the state where you live, the letters after a therapist’s name are not nearly as important as if they have additional training and experience in working with the specific issues you are wanting to work on.

 Private Practice